 Wholesale mobile call origination, for example, guarantees the ability of retail customers to make voice calls and use other mobile related services such as SMS.
-Meanwhile, wholesale mobile termination enables retail customers to receive calls.
+Meanwhile, wholesale mobile voice call termination enables end-users to receive calls.

 With respect to pricing, an increase in price for wholesale access and call origination services can be competed away in the market, as the services in question are not network dependent.
-This would be the case if a hypothetical monopolist were to increase the price of, say prepaid services.
+This would be the case if a hypothetical monopolist were to increase the price of, say, its prepaid voice call services.
 This may entice existing mobile operators to try matching the said increase in price.
 Moreover, new operators may consider offering the service at the new price, thus rendering the monopolist's actions a non-profitable strategy.